 By Steve Omolale

-*Omolale is the Head, Corporate Communications of BASL.
+*Omolale is the Head, Corporate Communications, BASL, a member of the Resort Group.